Meghalaya Parliamentary(Lok Sabha) Election 2019 Results Updates

 No party had a clear majority in the elections.
 The ruling INC won 29 seats, falling just 2 seats short of forming the majority.
 The party also registered an increase in the number of seats from the last elections held in 2008.
 The NCP won just 2 seats and the UDP won 8.
 Rest of the seats were won by 13 independent contestants and 10 from 5 other parties.

 Currently, Dr Mukul Sangma of the INC is the Chief Minister.
 The Speaker of the 8th Meghalaya Legislative assembly is Mr. A.T.
 Mondal , the Deputy Speaker is Mr. Sanbor Shullai, and the Leader of the Opposition is Dr Donkupar Roy of the UDP.
-The current assembly dissolves on March 06, 2018 & therefore, Meghalaya Assembly Election 2018 will supposedly be held on Feb-March 2018.
+The current assembly dissolves on March 06, 2018 & therefore, Meghalaya Assembly Election 2018 was held on Feb 27, 2018.

 List of Chief Ministers of Meghalaya